diarmidmackenzie/instanced-mesh/README.md

 For infrequent changes, "manual" update mode with object3DUpdated events will give the best performance.
 For frequent changes across a large population of mesh members, "auto" update mode will perform better.

-In theory Instanced Meshes also allow for color variation between instances, but this only works for single-color objects, and isn't yet supported in this component.

 An Instanced Mesh requires the same number of draw calls for the entire set of instances, that would be required for a single object.
 Therefore even if you only have 2 instances of an object, an Instanced Mesh could reduce the number of draw calls required.
 However you'll get the greatest impact if you prioritize the objects with the most instances first.

-For objects that are dynamic (either in terms of movement/rotation/scale, or creation/deletion), Instanced Mesh gives the same benefits in terms of rendering, but there is also an additional cost in keeping the Instanced Mesh in sync with the A-Frame entities.
+For objects that are dynamic (either in terms of movement/rotation/scale, or creation/deletion), Instanced Mesh gives the same benefits in terms of rendering.
+There is also an additional cost in keeping the Instanced Mesh in sync with the A-Frame entities,but in most cases this is substantially outweighed by the rendering savings (even if every object moves on every frame).

 Creation, and especially deletion are a bit more expensive, but it's unless the lifecycle is extremely fast, it's likely that you'll see some gains from Instanced Mesh.
 Hopefully it's straightforward to try it out, see what the gains are like, and remove it if it's not making enough of a difference.